WBK-Robotics/industrial-assembly-taskboard/source/5-Assembly-Instructions-Elastic-Deformation.rst

 .. list-table::
     :header-rows: 1

  * - 3D-printed parts
  - Purchased components
  * - Snap Hook × 1 (Material: PETG)
  - M8 Nut × 2
  * - Snap Hook Assembly × 1 (Material: PETG)
  - 30mm M8 Screw × 2

-Step 2: Manual fixation of the housing on the Task-Board
+Step 2: Manual fixation of the housing on the Task Board
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Align the two holes on the side of the Snap Hook Assembly component with any two suitable holes on the Taskboard.
 Then push two 30mm M8 screws through the aligned holes and secure them from the bottom of the Taskboard with M8 nuts.